An epidemiology-inspired model for false information mitigation in social networks

 “Professor Jaideep Srivastava had a proven track record of doing research on user modeling on social networks using behavioral data, so the decision to work under his advisorship for my Ph.D. was an obvious one," he continued.

-Rath’s research interests include the intersection of machine learning and social network analysis, including how to mine actionable insights from social networks.
+Rath’s research interests lie at the intersection of machine learning and social network analysis, including how to mine actionable insights from social networks.
 For his doctoral dissertation, he developed a framework to identify the people who are most likely to become fake news spreaders.
 He used an epidemiology-inspired framework where the false information is analogous to disease, the people and communities on the social networks are analogous to the population, and how likely people are to believe an information endorser is analogous to their vulnerability to disease.

 Rath proposed four sequential phases of social network analysis: